 How can you prove this will improve people’s health and wellbeing?

-- ACE Neighbours is a project which has been funded by LinkAge and we are working with the University of Bath to evidence the difference that is made to the health and well-being of older adults.
+- ACE Neighbours is a project which has been funded by LinkAge Network and we are working with the University of Bath to evidence the difference that is made to the health and well-being of older adults.

 - Data from the university’s pilot project showed there was a marked increase after six months in the number of activities in which older people engaged in – for both participants and volunteers!